 Imprinting is when a young animal comes to recognize another as their parent.
 The animal ends up establishing behaviours and attraction to the species they had imprinted on.
 An imprinted animal unfortunately cannot be released to the wild due to their lack of proper survival skills.

 How can you help?

-Please help us preserve wildlife habitat by reporting active nesting trees so that they won’t be removed or disturbed, plant native trees and shrubs to provide nesting areas, remove all rat poison or petition your local area to consider alternatives for rat control, and build and install various nesting boxes for the species in your local area.
+Please help us preserve wildlife habitat by reporting active nesting trees to your local Ministry of Environment biologist so that they won’t be removed or disturbed, plant native trees and shrubs to provide nesting areas, remove all rat poison or petition your local area to consider alternatives for rat control, and build and install various nesting boxes for the species in your local area.